 In conclusion, Kakegurui was pretty awful, filled with formulaic, villain-of-the-week gambling matches that felt like a waste of time once it was all over.
 In the end it was only trying to entertaining on a superficial level; it was never attempting to have a real identity, besides being yuri fapbait.
 Now I have no problem with anyone who liked the show; you are free to like and enjoy whatever anime you want to, but if someone were to ask me if I enjoyed it?
 HELL NAW.
 Lemme put it this way: If you liked Mirai Nikki and Akame ga Kill, you’ll probably enjoy this.
 But if you are anything like myself and thought those two shows were terrible, Kakegurui ain’t gonna be worth your time.
 Now if you’ll excuse me, I’m off to watch something that is actually worth my time.

 Gambling is a fairly common topic in manga, though it is seldom adapted into an anime.
 There is good reason for this: there is little in the way of action that would benefit from adaptation, and exposition really drags on when it needs to be voiced rather than just read.
-But despite the deck being stacked against it, Kakegurui seems to have achieved a level of mainstream success.
-In this review, I'll look at not only how Kakegurui succeeds as an anime, but also as an adaptation.
+And alongside these conceptual problems, there's the moral repugnancy that Kakegurui revels in, which should serve to further alienate any potential audience.
+But despite all of this, Kakegurui has somehow won against a stacked deck, and in this review, I'll take a look at how this oddball became a mainstream success.

 In gambling, there are always two games going on.
 There’s the game that the characters are playing on the table, but there’s also all of the mind games and cheating that are going on surrounding it.
 Pretty much all of the games played in Kakegurui are original, though simple and straightforward enough that the audience can quickly understand them.
 On the other hand, some of the tricks employed are poorly explained, which can be frustrating.
 But despite the occasional misstep, the gambles generally succeed in remaining tense throughout.